Medication Search - Ifosfamide for injection

 Print

-How does the Ifosfamide for injection medication work?
+How does Ifosfamide for injection work?
 What will it do for me?

 Ifosfamide belongs to the group of cancer-fighting medications known as antineoplastics, and specifically to the group of antineoplastics known as alkylating agents.
 Ifosfamide prevents the growth of cancer cells by interfering with the genetic material DNA, which is needed for reproduction of cells.
 Ifosfamide is used to treat many types of cancer including cancers of the cervix, soft tissues, and pancreas.